caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 Adds a signature for an input.
 Validates that the input is mapped and does not already have a signature for the pubkey.
 Also validates for sighash.
 Other validation is incomplete.

 The Signer, when it creates a signature, must add the partial sig keypair to the psbt for the input which it is signing.
-In the case that aparticular signer does not, this method can be used to add a signature tothe psbt.
+In the case that a particular signer does not, this method can be used to add a signature to the psbt.
 This method assumes the Signer did the validation outlined in BIP0174 before creating a signature.
 See [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#signer).

 ##### `public removePartialSig`